 \subsection{The case with a deviation from the spherical symmetry}

-Now let us switch to the alternative situation when the static structure forms from the particles cloud without a spherically symmetric gravitational background. let us assume that gravitational potential forms simultaneously with the static configuration, so a significant deviation from spherical symmetry may occur during that process.
+Now let us switch to the alternative situation when the static structure is formed by a cloud of particles without a spherically symmetric gravitational background.
+Let us assume that gravitational potential forms simultaneously with the static configuration, so a significant deviation from spherical symmetry may occur during that process.
 This situation might take place if we consider the formation of structures from dark matter particles assuming that it behaves as regular matter without any self-interaction.
 Such a setup is close to the one used in mentioned numerical simulations (see Introduction).

-In this case trajectories of particles wouldn't be exactly the same as shown in the figure~\ref{pic1} and wouldn't be defined by parameters $\varepsilon, \ell_k, \tau_l, \gamma$.
-However, if the deviation from spherical symmetry is small then deviations from defined trajectories would be also small and particles can still be described by parameters $\varepsilon, \ell_k, \tau_l, \gamma$, but considering that not all of them remain constant with time.
-In particular, the angular momentum of each particle, determined relative to the future center of the emerging structure, will no longer conserve its original value, since it can change under the action of forces arising from small concentrations of particles that can evolve into satellite galaxies.
-As a result, in contrast with the previous case, the distribution function $f(\varepsilon, \ell_k, \tau_l, \gamma)$, and hence $f(\varepsilon,\ell_i)$, can change over time, including in terms of distribution over $\ell_i$.
-It means that the distribution function over he module of angular momentum defined by formulas \eqref{sp11},\eqref{sp15} can also change and its asymptotic at $\ell=0$ defines whether the \emph{core} profile or the \emph{cusp} profile arise.
+In this case trajectories of particles would not be exactly as shown in the figure~\ref{pic1} and the particle's position would not be defined by parameters $\varepsilon, \ell_k, \tau_l, \gamma$.
+However, if the deviation from spherical symmetry is small then deviations from defined trajectories will be also small and particles movement can still be described by parameters $\varepsilon, \ell_k, \tau_l, \gamma$, but we should take into account that not all of these parameters are conserved with time.
+In particular, the angular momentum of each particle, determined w.r.t. to the future center of the emerging structure, will no longer conserve its original value, since it can change under the action of forces arising from small conglomerates of particles that can evolve into satellite galaxies.
+As a result, in contrast with the previous case, the distribution function $f(\varepsilon, \ell_k, \tau_l, \gamma)$, and hence $f(\varepsilon,\ell_i)$, can change over time, including the change in terms of distribution over $\ell_i$.
+It means that the distribution function over the module of angular momentum defined by formulas \eqref{sp11},\eqref{sp15} can also change and its asymptotic behavior at $\ell=0$ determines whether the \emph{core} profile or the \emph{cusp} profile arise.